ccxt/ccxt/CONTRIBUTING.md

 npm run export-exchanges
 ```

 Files for mygreatexchange.js is now generated.
-Save your time and run syntax check on PHP and Python files by running:
+Save your time by running syntax checks on PHP and Python files:

 ```
 npm run qa